AdobeDocs/events.en/help/experience-league-live/episodes/exl-live-episode-04-10-25.md

 In this session, we explored:

-* Why we built this product and how it helps solve consumer privacy and audience reach challenges with simplicity and interoperability
+* Why we built the product and how it helps solve consumer privacy and audience reach challenges with simplicity and interoperability
 * Real-Time CDP Collaboration in action, with product demos
 * Use cases supported now and what's to come